Currently being updated for 2023-24

 HPV is usually spread through intimate sexual contact.
 Condoms don't provide complete protection.
 Some people may also develop genital warts, which can sometimes be difficult to treat.

-Having the vaccine is important because we can't predict who'll develop cancer or genital warts.
+Having the vaccine is important because we can't predict who will develop cancer or genital warts.
 Getting the vaccine now protects you against future risks.

 You can find more information on the vaccine and diseases at NHS 111 Wales - HPV vaccine (external site).

-The HPV vaccine is available through specialist Sexual Health Services (SHS) and HIV clinics to gay, bisexual and other men who have sex with men (MSM) who are up to and including 45 years of age.
+The vaccine is available through specialist sexual-health services and HIV clinics to men who are 45 or younger and who are gay or bisexual, or other men who have sex with men (GBMSM).

 The HPV vaccination is normally given as an injection in the top of the arm.

 One dose offers excellent protection for eligible children, young people and adults under 25.
 Men who are gay bisexual or other men who have sex with men aged 25 to 45 need two doses of the vaccine for the best protection.
 People who are immunosuppressed (have a weakened immune system) or who have HIV may need three doses – speak to your GP or practice nurse for advice about this if you are under 25.
 If you are an eligible man aged 25 to 45 speak to the doctor or nurse at your sexual-health or HIV clinic.

 Common side effects are a sore, swollen red area where the vaccination was given.
 Sometimes a small, painless hard lump may also form at the injection site.
 These side effects usually disappear after a couple of days.